MohamedElarabi/HyperpayFlutter/README.md

 # Apple pay

-Make sure for genenrate merchant id froma apple developer then open the xcode
+Make sure for genenrate merchant id from apple developer then open the xcode

 => Go to Runner / Signing & Capabilities / Capability
 Choose Apple pay then add merchant id